-To pull it off, simply press the L1 or LB button on your controller and then the cross button (by default, that's Square on PlayStation and X on Xbox controllers).
+To pull it off, simply press the cross button on your controller twice in quick succession (by default, that's Square on PlayStation and X on Xbox controllers).

 For more on FIFA 21, be sure to check out our guide on how to level up your season pass more quickly here.

 We've also got an explainer of the "Unassigned Glitch" from FIFA 20, which may just work in FIFA 21, too.